Haonguy/Imbalance-Sex-ratio-at-Birth-impact-to-Population-growth-in-Vietnam/README.md

 ### Data

-All data that is used in this project are public and is taken from General Statistical Office of Vietnam, the IMF, and the World Bank.
+Data is taken from the US Census Bureau, the International Monetary Fund (IMF), the Worldbank, the United Nations (UN).
+More specifically, we concern ourself with: